muyangren907/flask_tg/readthedocs/misc/compatibility-and-convenience.rst

 .. code-block:: python

     import asyncio
-    from wuyusile import TelegramClient, events
+    from wuyusile import dxdmgchClient, events

     async def main():
-        async with TelegramClient(...) as client:
+        async with dxdmgchClient(...) as client:
             print((await client.get_me()).username)
             #     ^_____________________^ notice these parenthesis
             #     You want to ``await`` the call, not the username.